 Alexei is a Commonwealth Scholar and NRF Doctoral candidate at the University of Oxford, completing a PhD focused on Education for Sustainable Development in various Southern African countries.
 He has worked on policy contributions for UNESCO, DFID and the World Bank, and with the British Council teaching in Mexico.
 Before coming to Oxford, Alexei was a teacher in Cape Town, where he directed the Luleka Exchange Programme – a multi-school partnership that facilitated curriculum exchange and professional development as well as leadership capacity building in South African public schools.

-Geordie has a PhD (Zoology) in aspects of freshwater ecology with more than 20 years’ experience in river and wetland management, including mitigating impacts of construction and built infrastructure, water resource development and environmental flows.
-She has lectured to undergraduate and postgraduate courses, supervised theses, and written over 50 papers, reports and reviews and spent 8 years working as an environmental monitor during road, bridge and dam construction during which time she studied the importance of floods for natural ecosystem function.
+Geordie has a PhD (Zoology) in aspects of freshwater ecology with more than 20 years’ experience in river and wetland management, including planning and hands-on experience in mitigating impacts of construction and built infrastructure, water resource development and environmental flows.
+She has lectured to undergraduate and postgraduate courses, supervised theses, written over 50 papers, reports and reviews.

 Geordie has a long history of political and social activism, President of the Students’ Representative Council at the University of Cape Town at the height of the anti-Apartheid struggle in the 1980s, and part of a delegation to meet the African National Congress in exile in 1989.
 She served as a regional organiser for the National Union of South African Students.
 As a post-graduate student, Geordie served on UCTs Council and on a commission into student governance.